yurytsoy/revonet/README.md

 # revonet

 Rust implementation of real-coded genetic algorithm for solving optimization problems and training of neural networks.
 The latter is also known as neuroevolution.

+This is an exercise project to get the hang of Rust and possibly do something useful.
+As my knowledge of Rust is quite limited, the code is far from perfection and any advice is very appreciated.

 # Examples